 Wildlife can be found everywhere in Jasper National Park, and even on your own, it’s likely you’ll spot lots of different species.
 However, many come to see bears and although there are a few around, they can be hard to spot!

 In fact, in Jasper National Park I’ve only ever spotted one Grizzly bear while not on a wildlife tour.
 To be honest, I’d say a large number of visitors to Jasper keeps the bears away.
-But there is one way to dramatically increase your chances of seeing a bear (or even elk and moose) is to join a wildlife tour in Jasper.
+But there is one way to dramatically increase your chances of seeing a bear (or even elk, mountain goat, and moose) and that is to join a wildlife tour in Jasper.

 A tour such as this one runs in the late afternoon when animals in Jasper National Park are the most active.
 You’ll be with a guide that has expert knowledge of where to find certain animals.
 It costs $80 CAD and usually runs for around 3 hours.

 You aren’t guaranteed to see anything, but the chances are that you will, and depending on your luck, you could see more bears in one day than you’ve ever seen before in your lifetime!

 Related Read: Jasper is one of the best places to stop on the drive from Vancouver to Edmonton.